 The ultimate judge of the net effect is the person’s full body response to thyroid medication.
 At some point you have to go beyond blood levels and look at signs and symptoms.

-I believe the abnormal behaviour of TSH in desiccated thyroid therapy (and other T3-dominant therapy combinations at different ratios) has indeed become the biggest obstacle to its effective dosing and the more widespread application of desiccated thyroid therapy.
+The abnormal behaviour of TSH in desiccated thyroid therapy (and other T3-dominant therapy combinations at different ratios) has become the biggest obstacle to its effective dosing and the more widespread application of desiccated thyroid therapy.